Abdul Mannan Syed: Life

-Most of his life he earned his livelihood as a teacher of Bengali language and literature in government colleges.
+Most of his life, he earned his livelihood as a teacher of Bengali language and literature in government colleges.
 He started his career as a lecturer in the M. C. College of Sylhet town.
-He also taught in the Sheikh Borhanuddin College in Faridpur.
-However he served in the Jagannath College for a long time from where he retired in 1998.
+He also taught in the Sheikh Borhanuddin College in Faridpur town.
+However he served in the Jagannath College of Dhaka for a long time from where he retired in 1998.
 He also served as the District Gazetteer for a period of time.
 Later he was appointed the executive director of the Nazrul Institute (2002–2004).

 Works

 Syed is best known for his research on Bengali poet Jibanananda Das.
 Although he is most renowned for literary criticism, he is a versatile writer and poet.
 He taught as a faculty in the department of Bengali in the Jagannath College, Dhaka.
 Later he served as Director General of the Nazrul Institute.
 He was the first Scholar-in-residence in Bangladesh at North South University.
 For a long time he was associated with the Shilpataru, a monthly literary magazine published from Dhaka by poet Abid Azad.